mastodon/documentation/content/en/admin/troubleshooting.md

 Check that you are specifying the correct environment with `RAILS_ENV=production` before the command.
 By default, the environment is assumed to be development, so the code tries to load development-related gems.
 However, in production environments, we avoid installing those gems, and that’s where the error comes from.

+## **I encountered a compilation error while executing `RAILS_ENV=production bundle exec rails assets:precompile`, but no more information is given.
+How to fix it?**

+Usually it's because your server ran out of memory while compiling assets.
+Use something like a swapfile to increase the memory capacity.